About small cells

 - railway stations

 Why use small cells

-Macro cells were used in early mobile phone services.
+Macro cells are familiar from current mobile phone services.
 They are:

 - on towers and roof tops

 - provide coverage up to several kilometres

 Telcos may use several small cells to give the same level of coverage that a macro cell did.